 2. Syncing is a Real Trouble (And It Never Really Ends)

 Initial sync is just the beginning of your problems.
-Days or weeks of waiting as your node catches up with the chain tip, then finding out some tiny little network glitch bumped you out of sync once again.
-It’s like pouring water into a bucket with a huge hole in the bottom, maddening and seemingly perpetual.
+Days or weeks of waiting as your node catches up with the chain tip, then a small network glitch puts you back out of sync.
+The cycle repeats.
 A network partition, client bug, or even your own internet connection being down for an hour can initiate another long resync cycle.

 3. The Synchronization Time Sink

-This one catches everyone off guard.
-When you spin up new blockchain nodes, they need to download and verify the entire transaction history.
-For established networks, we’re talking days or even weeks of waiting.
-Your development team is just sitting there, twiddling their thumbs while the sync completes.
+This catches everyone off guard.
+When you spin up new blockchain nodes, they download and verify the entire transaction history.
+For established networks, you wait days or even weeks.
+Your development team sits idle while the sync completes.

 4. Every Blockchain Speaks a Different Language